ashbymichael/News/16031682-d0fc-4680-8875-3c59904ebef9/teaser.md

 We’re looking for a iOS developer to teach the app development portion of Make School.
-You’ll be teaching students aged 18-25 how to build and ship their first app!
+You’ll teach students age 18-25 how to build and ship an app!